movsim/movsim/README_xprj.md

   counts is the length inside the block *planView* which is inside *.xodr*'s *road*

-defining the top-level simulation attributes
+Defining the top-level simulation attributes
 --------------------------------------------

-in the attributes of the <Simulation> block inside the <Scenario>
+These are the attributes of the *Simulation* block inside the *Scenario* block, e.g.,
-block, e.g.,

 ```xml
 <Simulation timestep="0.2" duration="1200" seed="42" crash_exit="true">
 ```

-- timestep is the only mandatory attribute.
-For time-continuous models, 0.1-0.2 [seconds] are good values, for cellular automata, and the Newell and Gipps models, the time step is a parameter and typically timestep="1"
+- *timestep* is the only mandatory attribute.
+For time-continuous models, 0.1-0.2 [seconds] are good values, for cellular automata, and the Newell and Gipps models, the time step is a parameter and typically *timestep="1"*

-- duration in seconds. default: infinity
+- *duration* in seconds. default: infinity

-- seed is only relevant if there are stochastic elements.
+- *seed* is only relevant if there are stochastic elements.
 Without specification, the seed is determined dynamically by the starting time.
 Use a defined seed to get reproducible result and no seed specification when several trajectory realisations should be obtained by several simulation runs

-- crash_exit is typically set to "true" (default) for testing and to "false" for public demos.
+- *crash_exit* is typically set to "true" (default) for testing and to "false" for public demos.
 WARNING: unlike the JavaScript simulator at traffic-simulator.de, MovSim is very easily confused by crashes with the consequence that sometimes vehicles do no longer recognize their